Sad1337227/TMPS_Labs/Raports/Raport_lab3.md

 }
 ```
-Another pattern used is 'Facade' I used it in my MVP model, here is implemetnation:
+Another pattern used is `Facade` I used it in my MVP model, here is implemetnation:
 ```
 public MVPFacade() {
     configManager = new ConfigManager();